 NATURE & WELLBEING

-Numerous studies have shown that biophilic, nature-inspired interior design in the workplace gives employees an enhanced feeling of wellbeing, increases their productivity, improves their creativity, reduces anxiety while lowering staff turnover and staff sickness rates (Professor Cary Cooper, Biophilic Design in the Workplace).
+Numerous studies (see below) have shown that biophilic, nature-inspired and health-oriented interior design principles applies to the workplace give employees an enhanced feeling of wellbeing, increases their productivity, improves their creativity and reduces stress while also lowering staff turnover and staff sickness rates.
+Apple, Amazon and Google are just three of the more prominent early-adopters of this approach in their offices.

-In educational environments students have seen increased learning speed in nature-inspired environments, while in healthcare centers biophilic design has reduced patient recovery time and in retail stores it has been shown to help boost customer spend.
+In educational environments students have seen increased learning speed in nature-inspired environments, while in healthcare centers such design choices have helped reduced patient recovery time and in retail stores it has been shown to help boost customer spend.

-This January we are collaborating with leading London property developer EcoWorld Ballymore on a research project at its flagship Wardian London development in Canary Wharf, aiming to explore the impact of green urban living on personal wellbeing.
+In January 2018 we collaborated with leading London property developer EcoWorld Ballymore on a research project at its flagship Wardian London development in Canary Wharf, aiming to explore the impact of green urban living on personal wellbeing.

 During our pop-up showroom in London in January 2017, we commissioned the UKActive Research Institute and University of Essex Green Exercise Group to carry out the world's first scientific research study into the health impact of 'indoor green exercise' (biofit natural fitness classes + biofit designed natural interiors).